An extension of the L\'{e}vy characterization to fractional Brownian motion: Proof of Theorem : Proof of Theorem 1.1:

-\subsection{\textit{\textrm{Auxiliary estimates for ``mixed'' terms}}}
+\subsection{Auxiliary estimates for ``mixed'' terms}

-We will show that as $n\to\infty$ we have
+We will show that as $n\to\infty$, we have

-It is sufficient to estimate the sums from $k=2$ till $k=n$.
-By applying the Lenglart inequality to $n^{2H-1} \sum_{k=2}^{n} J^{n,1}_kJ^{n,2}_k $ as to the final value of corresponding martingale, we obtain that it is sufficient to prove that
+It is sufficient to estimate the sums from $k=2$ up to $k=n$.
+By applying the Lenglart inequality to $n^{2H-1} \sum_{k=2}^{n} J^{n,1}_kJ^{n,2}_k $ as well as to the final value of corresponding martingale, we obtain that it is sufficient to prove that

 Integrate the last integral by parts: